 Indonesia is a treasure trove of alluring choices.
 Thousands of beautiful tropical islands, rich and diverse cultures and some of the best diving locations in the world.
 And if there’s one thing we know, it’s to follow the road (or marine wildlife) straight to Raja Ampat.
-Partnering with Lost Explorer, we curated a seven-day trip bespoke aquatic adventure cruising through some of the most pristine waters, reefs, and archipelagos in the world, with expert marine biologists by your side.
+Partnering with The Lost Explorer, we curated a seven-day trip bespoke aquatic adventure cruising through some of the most pristine waters, reefs, and archipelagos in the world, with expert marine biologists by your side.
 This journey will leave you with total isolation onboard a yacht beginning and ending at Sorong.
 Divesuit up, lean back, and dive deep into the depths of the open Indonesian Archipelago.
-It’s just you and the open ocean…
+It’s just you, three friends, and the open ocean…

 Brimming with natural beauty, Raja Ampat remains one of the last untouched corners of the earth.